dmsurti/AssimpKit/docs/user/examples.rst

 Step 3
 ~~~~~~

-Based on your selection, you can view only the model, the skeltal animation or both.
+Based on your selection, you can view only the model, the skeletal animation or both.

 .. image:: ../img/iOS-app3.*

-About the maCOS example app
+About the macOS example app
 ---------------------------

 This example app allows you to select the 3D model and animation files using the